arowM/elm-form-decoder/README.md

 Wait!
 What you actually need would be form decoding library.

 This library provides a scalable way to decode user inputs into neat structure.
-In the process, it also do validations.
+In the process, it also does validations.

 ## What's form decoding?